NicolasDhondt/NicolasDhondt/README.md

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='github' height='40'>](linkedin.com/in/dhondtnicolas)
 You can click here to see my LinkedIn profile!
+My experience is also detailed.